 How much of the experience is outdoors?
-Do you do shows in rain?

-This also varies slightly according to the season.
+This varies according to the season.
 When it is chilly in spring and fall, our attraction is roughly 80% indoors and 20% outdoors.
 As things warm up and summer arrives, this shifts to about 50% indoors and 50% outdoors.

 - INDOORS: The majority of our reptile displays are indoors and can be enjoyed anytime.
 In spring and fall, our snake and bird shows are primarily indoors unless the weather is warm.
 There is a lush garden in the Safari Room.
 The giant tortoises have their own building that can always be visited.
-You will be able to enjoy exhibits, plants, and bird/snake shows regardless of weather (unless the weather is extreme and we are closed!)
+You will be able to enjoy exhibits, plants, and bird/snake shows regardless of weather (unless the weather is extreme, and we are closed!)

 - OUTDOORS: Our bald eagle and prairie dog town are outside year-round.
 During the summer, we move all of our shows outside and add an alligator show to our schedule.
 The bleachers are covered, to provide some shade and protection from precipitation for our Guests.
 During the summer, shows will continue regardless of rain, unless it is hailing or lightning is very close – we want our staff and our Guests to be safe!
 Tortuga falls and the many flower beds on grounds are outside.